sivaraman-sivaraj/Autonomous-Navigation-by-RL-System/README.md

  Yasukawa's MMG Model Image was digitized and compared with designed L7 Model.

  #### Policy Gradients ####
- I has Policy Gradient derivation and corresponding code.(reward function can be evaluated by PG for it's optimality).
+ It contains Policy Gradient derivation and corresponding code.(reward function can be evaluated by PG for it's optimality).

  #### Tabular Solution Methos ####